 Please contact Inland Empire United Way 211 by calling “211”.
-The 2-1-1 information and referral service is available in San Bernardino County, 24 hours a day, 7 days a week.
-By dialing the 3-digit calling code, 2-1-1, the caller is connected to a live, bilingual call specialist who will help assess the caller’s situation and streamline access to homeless assistance services, screen applicants for eligibility for these and other programs in a consistent and well-coordinated way, and assess needs to determine which interventions are the best fit for each individual and/or family.
+The 2-1-1 Coordinated Entry System (CES) is available in San Bernardino County, 24 hours a day, 7 days a week.
+By dialing the 3-digit calling code, 2-1-1, the caller is connected to a live, bilingual homeless assistance call specialist who will help assess the caller’s situation and streamline access to homeless assistance services, screen applicants for eligibility for these and other programs in a consistent and well-coordinated way, and assess needs to determine which interventions are the best fit for each individual and/or family.

 I am a homeless service provider, but I am not in the 2-1-1 database.
 How can I list my services?